caetano-dev/Cave/README.md

 From the frontend folder:
 `npm install`

-Run the backend with `DATABASE_NAME=database.db go run src/main.go` and upload the files with the `index.html` page from the backend folder.
+Run the backend with `DATABASE_NAME=database.db go run src/main.go`.
 Run the frontend with `npm run dev`.

-### To-do (for now):
+## Contributing

+If you are interested in contributing with this project, fell free to open a pull request or an issue.
+Don't be afraid to change or refactor the code, because it is a mess (for now).
+### Things to do / Bugs to fix:

 - Write tests for the new functions
 - Create a search bar where the user can look for files based on the filename and tags.
 - Make it local first.
 - Save content and filename offline.
     - content/filename is saved, but when edited offline, the app breaks.
-- Add an emoji picker💅
+- Add an emoji picker 💅
 ---